hcross/pdf2cbz/DISTRIBUTION.md

 # Distribution Guide

-This document provides templates and instructions for making `pdf2cbz` available on package managers like Homebrew (macOS/Linux) and Chocolatey (Windows).
+This document provides templates and instructions for making `pdf2cbz` available on package managers like Homebrew (macOS/Linux).

 ## Homebrew (macOS & Linux)